HelloZeroNet/Documentation/docs/index.md

 ZeroNet uses Bitcoin cryptography and BitTorrent technology to build a **decentralized censorship-resistant network**.

 Users can publish static or dynamic websites into ZeroNet and visitors can choose to also serve the website.
-Websites will remain on-line even if it is being served by only 1 peer.
+Websites will remain online even if it is being served by only one peer.

 When a site is updated by its owner, all nodes serving that site (previous visitors) will receive only the incremental updates done to the site content.

-ZeroNet counts with a build-in SQL database.
+ZeroNet counts with a built-in SQL database.
 This makes content-heavy site development easy.
 The DB is also synced with hosting nodes with incremental updates.

 # Why?

 * We believe in open, free, and uncensored communication.
 * No censorship: After something is published there is no way to remove it.
-* No single point of failure: Content remains on-line even if only 1 peer is serving it.
+* No single point of failure: Content remains online even if only one peer is serving it.
 * Impossible to shut down: It's nowhere because it's everywhere.
 Content is served by any user who wishes to.
 * Fast: ZeroNet uses BitTorrent technology to deliver content faster than centralised servers.
 * Works offline: You can access the site even if your internet is unavailable.